Mo-Sharabassy/lz-airdorp-design/README.md

 ## Performance Metrics

-> [!IMPORTANT]
-> The following metrics were selected to evaluate the performance of DVNs:
+ The following metrics were selected to evaluate the performance of DVNs:
-> - Number of transactions (successful, failed, pending)
+ - Number of transactions (successful, failed, pending)
-> - Time taken to process transactions
+ - Time taken to process transactions
-> - Value/data handled from these transactions
+ - Value/data handled from these transactions

 ## Data Collection and Analysis